outsider-lj/ESCA/README.md

 # ESCA

-Title-ESCA: An Emotional Support Conversation Agent for Enhancing Reasonable Strategy Planning and Effective Expression
+ESCA: An Emotional Support Conversation Agent for Enhancing Reasonable Strategy Planning and Effective Expression

 There is the initial version of our code, we will further standardize our code and update it.